zulip/zulip/docs/production/install-existing-server.md

 $ sudo service nginx restart
 ```

-Zulip's puppet configuration will change the ownership of
+Zulip's Puppet configuration will change the ownership of
 `/var/log/nginx` so that the `zulip` user can access it.
 Depending on
 your configuration, this may or may not cause problems.

 ### Puppet

-If you have a puppet server running on your server, you will get an
+If you have a Puppet server running on your server, you will get an
 error message about not being able to connect to the client during the
 install process: